 The Louvre is an international museum, a destination for people from around the globe.
 It is committed to sharing its collections with the world through cultural exchanges between countries, and even through the creation of new museums, such as the Louvre Abu Dhabi, which embodies a new model of dialogue between cultures.
-The Musée du Louvre is active in its exchanges with other museums, including frequent loans for exhibitions.
-Many important exhibitions have traveled from the Louvre to the United States, such as the recent exhibitions on Vermeer in 2017 and Delacroix in 2018 at the National Gallery in Washington, D.C. and the Metropolitan Museum of Art, respectively.
+The musée du Louvre is active in its exchanges with other museums, including frequent loans for exhibitions.
+Many important exhibitions have traveled from the Louvre to the United States, such as the recent exhibition on Mesopotamia in 2021 at the Getty in Los Angeles, on Vermeer in 2017 at the National Gallery in Washington, D.C and on Delacroix in 2018 at the Metropolitan Museum of Art.